Termack/jequi/README.md

 ## Running on docker

-You can run on docker using the docker-compose.yml file as an example, also, there's an image available at `ghcr.io/termack/jequi`
+You can run on docker using the docker-compose.yml file as an example, also, there's an image available at `ghcr.io/termack/jequi` or `ghcr.io/termack/jequi-go` for an image that compiles go code

 ## Running locally